-All students re-enrolling in 1996 should obtain a copy of the free leaflet Re-Enrolling 1996 which is available from the Administration Office and from the Admissions Section.
+All students re-enrolling in 1997 should obtain a copy of the free leaflet Re-Enrolling 1997 which is available from the Admissions Section.
 This leaflet provides detailed information on enrolment procedures and fees, enrolment timetables by Faculty and course, enrolment as a miscellaneous student, and late enrolment.
 In order to assist the staff to get to know individual students, all new students are required to present a passport sized photograph when enrolling.

-Pre-enrolment
+Provisional re-enrolment

-With the exception of new students, all students must pre-enrol with the Faculty in November of each year.
+With the exception of new students, all students must provisionally re-enrol with the Faculty in October/November of each year.
+Manager, Student Administration.
+Permission is given only in exceptional circumstances and on the basis of a written application submitted in advance of the relevant session or sessions outlining all the circumstances.